azureossd/azureossd.github.io/_posts/2023-05-26-Using-Spring-Apps-Enterprise-Tier-with-Tanzu-Buildpacks-for-Node-applications.md

 ## Angular
-> **NOTE**: The method is using the "default" configured buildpack on Azure Spring Apps Enterprise

 Create an Angular application - you can use the quickstart from the Angular CLI [here](https://angular.io/quick-start#create-a-new-angular-app-from-the-command-line).

 ### Deploying only the production build